-Our School Age programs are licensed for children aged 3.8 to 12 years.
-Your child must be enrolled in a JK/SK program in September in order to attend the school age program.
+Our School Age programs are licensed for kindergarten to Grade 6, (children aged 3.8 to 12 years of age).
+Your child must be enrolled in a JK/SK program in September to attend the school age program.
 Children must be toilet trained, unless there is a medical or diagnosed condition.